 Thanks for your interest in Project Integration Management (PMBOK®).
 You find hereafter the definition and the processes involved in Project Integration Management, plus free downloadable templates.
 I developed the templates over time from real life documents.
-You find the download links in the download area of this page.

-The most important document in Project Integrations Management is the Project Management Plan including the Project Charter.
+The most important document in Project Integrations Management is the Project Management Plan itself with the Project Charter.
 The Project Management Plan is prepared by the project manager and describes how the project shall be accomplished.
 It is created during the project initiating phase and is developed further during the project planning phase.
 Later changes and updates are possible in compliance with the applicable procedures.

 The Project Management Plan includes the

 - Project Objectives,

 - Resources needed to accomplish the project,

 - Management Approach,